-In this post we show you how to enable quarter tiling on the Ubuntu desktop using a free, open source GNOME extensions.
+Learn how to enable quarter tiling on the Ubuntu desktop using a free, open source GNOME extension.

-“Doesn’t Ubuntu have window snapping features built in?”, you ask — and it does, but it only works for edge tiling (i.e. you drag a window to the side of the screen and let go and it fills exactly half of your available desktop) or maximising (drag a window to the top of the screen and let go and it fills the whole of your desktop).
+“Doesn’t Ubuntu have window snapping features built in?”, you ask — and yes, it does, but those only work for edge tiling (i.e. you drag a window to the side of the screen and let go and it fills exactly half of your available desktop) or maximising (drag a window to the top of the screen and let go and it fills the whole of your desktop).

 This is a bit of an oversight in my opinion as many other Linux DEs (Regolith, COSMIC, MATE, KDE Plasma) do support it.
-Heck, even Microsoft is in on the action as both Windows 10 and the upcoming release of Windows 11 offer quarter tiling to all users out of the box, no fuss.
+Heck, even Microsoft is in on the action as both Windows 10 and Windows 11 offer quarter tiling to all users out of the box, no fuss.

 People have tried adding to GNOME Shell before.
 In fact, there have been a couple of valiant efforts to add quarter tiling to GNOME Shell but none of them have, thus far, ever been merged or accepted into main.
 There’s also no current indication that the feature is being added any time soon.

 Thankfully for us, GNOME Extensions exist.
-These little bolt-ons let us to “fill” in gaps with the functionality, behaviour, or styling we’re missing.
+These brilliant little bolt-ons allow us to “fill” in gaps with the functionality, behaviour, or styling we’re missing.

 In this instance we want quarter tiling, and the best tool for the job is the terrific WinTile.